Struki84/exa/claude_search/claude_search.md

 ```
 We will use the object of this format to call the `exa_search` function we define.

-### 3. Use Exa Search as Calude tool
+### 3. Use Exa Search as Claude tool
-First we import and initialize the Anthropic and Exa libraries and load the stored API keys.
+First we import and initialise the Anthropic and Exa libraries and load the stored API keys.

 ```python